 Investments-The Corporation participates in a City investment pool managed internally by City personnel.
 The Corporation also invest in the Texas Short-Term Asset Reserve Program (TexSTAR).
 TexSTAR was created in April 2003, under the Interlocal Cooperation Act of the State of Texas Article 4413 (32C), Vernon's Texas Civil Statutes, as amended.
 It is administered by First Southwest Asset Management, Inc., and JPMorgan Chase.
 The City's investment funds are administered using a pooling concept, which combines the monies of various City departments for investment purposes (the City's Investment Pools).
 The Corporation's pro rata share of participation in the City's Investment Pools is displayed in the statements of net position as "Equity in pooled investments" held by the City in accordance with the Governmental Accounting Standard Board (GASB) statement Accounting Standards Codification on Accounting and Financial Reporting for Certain Investments for External Investment Pools and are carried at fair value.
 The fair value adjustment is included as part of interest income.
-The Corporation's relative pro rata share of the applicable investment pools based upon the Corporation's relative pro rata share of the applicable investment pools.
-All of the Corporation's funds in the City's investment pools are restricted for dept value and the TexSTAR.
+The Corporation is apportioned interest earnings from the City's investment pools based upon the Corporation's relative pro rata share of the applicable investment pools are investments are unrestricted.

 Property, Plant and Equipment-Property, plant and equipment are recorded at original cost for items purchased.
 Capital assets are defined as assets with an initial cost of \$1,000 or more for Hotel operation and \$5,000 or more for others, and an estimated useful life in excess of one fiscal year.
-Ordinary maintenance and repairs are charged to expense when incurred Expenses related to the development of real estate are carried at cost, plus capitalized carrying charges.
+Ordinary maintenance and repairs are charged to expense when incurred expenses related to the development of real estate are carried at cost, plus capitalized carrying charges.

 Management reviews its long-lived assets for impairment whenever events indicate that the carrying amount of an asset may not be recoverable.
-If there is an indication of impairment, management prepares an estimate of future undiscounted cash flows (without interest charges) expected to result from the use of the asset and its eventual disposition.
+If there is an indication of impairment, management prepares an estimate of future undiscounted cash lows (without interest charges) expected to result from the use of the asset and its eventual disposition.
 If these cash flows are less than the carrying amount of the asset, an impairment loss is recognized to write down the asset to its estimated fair value.
 Preparation of estimated expected future cash flows is inherently subjective and is based on management's best estimate of assumptions concerning expected future conditions.
 The loss of capital assets recognized by the Corporation during the year ended December 31, 2020 totaled \$3,069,000.